%%capture

 model_ext = model.create_extended(yield_model)

-alternatively, we can create the models as extended and sum them up
+More common is to create the models as extended and sum them up

 sig_yield = zfit.Parameter('sig_yield', 2000, 0, 10000, step_size=1)